 Director of Consultation and Psychoeducational Services

-Ms. Lucci has been an adjunct faculty member in the Graduate School of Education at Lesley University, at Antioch College, Lasell College, and Framingham University.
+Ms. Lucci has been an adjunct faculty member in the Graduate School of Education at Lesley University, Antioch College, Lasell College, and Framingham University.
 In 2007, Ms. Lucci was nominated to Marquis Who’s Who in America, and in 2008 she was nominated to Who’s Who in American Education.

 Sampling of Ms. Lucci’s Publications and Presentations: